 - Wall Street based firm was underwriter for Capucino’s, the top performing IPO of all LBOs in 1990 according to the Securities Dealer Digest.

 - The firm which was a leading underwriter of IPOs for startup and early stage companies was liquidated due to a net capital deficiency on January 15, 1991, the day before the first Gulf War broke out.
 Even though Mr. Markowski voluntarily left the brokerage industry in 1992, he was subsequently barred from affiliating with a broker dealer in 1995.
 More about the firm and the circumstances surrounding Mr. Markowski’s bar are available.

 1984-1989: D.H.
 Blair, Sr. Vice President & Investment Banker

-- Senior Service Corporation (name since changed to Almost Family:NASDAQ:AFAM), a startup IPO underwritten by Markowski had grown to $500 million in revenue as of 2016.
+- Senior Service Corporation (name since changed to Almost Family:NASDAQ:AFAM), was a startup IPO underwritten by Markowski.
+Annualized revenue was at $800 million as of July 1, 2017.

 - Quadrax Corporation, an IPO underwritten by Markowski, was named as the “Underwriting of 1987” by Forbes

 1980-1984: Donaldson Lufkin & Jenrette (“DLJ”), Sr. Vice President & Portfolio Manager